 What is the Eisenhower Matrix?

 The Urgent-Important Matrix, more commonly known as The Eisenhower Matrix, is a simple but highly-effective time management tool using only 4 quadrants to prioritize tasks and increase productivity.
 The 4 quadrants of the Eisenhower Matrix facilitate the decision-making process by highlighting the most important and urgent tasks.
 In a hurry?
-Download an Eisenhower Urgent-Important Matrix Template for Excel or Google Sheets here.
+Download a Free Eisenhower Urgent-Important Matrix Template for Excel or Google Sheets here.

 The Eisenhower Matrix: an Effective Task Prioritization Tool